RBC Bluesfest 2019 Volunteer Handbook

 Youth – High school volunteer hours

-If you’re still in high school, the hours you volunteer for RBC Bluesfest can count towards your required volunteer hours.
-Make sure to bring your school-issued form with you to each shift and ask your Area Leader to sign it immediately after you finish each day.
+If you’re still in high school, the hours you volunteer with us can count towards your required volunteer hours.
+Make sure that our event is approved by your school, and if it is, remember to bring your school-issued form with you to EACH shift and ask your Area Leader to sign it immediately after you finish each day.

 Youth – Parental permission form